Alusat/ThePurge-EDAGame/README.md

 Game from the EDA subject.
 Consists of creating an AI bot that competes with other players making use of graph algorithms such as BFS.

-The bot that I created is called AIGyroZeppeli.cpp (generates HADES player)
+The bot that I created is called AIGyroZeppeli.cc (generates HADES player)

 Rules are in the info folder.